 Alimony Qualifications in Texas

 The Texas Family Code contains the rules for determining whether a spouse will receive alimony and how much.
-Here are the key facts to know:
+Here are the key facts to know about the qualifications:

 Basic Requirement

-The spouse asking for alimony must not have enough property to meet their basic needs after the divorce.
+After the divorce, the spouse asking for alimony must not have enough property to meet their basic needs.

 Specific Conditions